moleculerjs/site/source/docs/service.md

     }
 }
 ```
+> It is obtainable on remote nodes as well.

 ## Mixins
-ixins are a flexible way to distribute reusable functionalities for Moleculer services.
+Mixins are a flexible way to distribute reusable functionalities for Moleculer services.
 The constructor of Service will merge these mixins with the schema of Service.
 Use it to reuse an other Service in your service.
 Or you can extend an other Service.
 When a service uses mixins, all properties in the mixin will be "mixed" into the service’s own properties.
 _It can be a schema object or an array of schemas._

 **An example to extend the `moleculer-web` service**